 Within 30 school business days of the date the complaint was filed, the Complaint Manager shall file a written report of his or her findings with the Superintendent.
 The Complaint Manager may request an extension of time.
-If a complaint of sexual harassment contains allegations involving the Superintendent, the written report shall be filed with the Board, which will make a decision in accordance with the following section of this policy.
-The Superintendent will keep the Board informed of all complaints.
+If a complaint of sexual harassment contains allegations involving the Superintendent, the written report shall be filed with the School Board, President, who which will make a decision in accordance with the following section 3 of this policy.
+The Superintendent or Board President will keep the Board informed of all complaints.